phpearth/docs/articles/oop/design-patterns/state.md

 ---
-title: "What is state design pattern and how to use it in PHP?"
+title: "State design pattern in PHP"
-read_time: "1 min"
-updated: "Feb 28, 2015"
-group: "articles"
+updated: "August 16, 2016"
 permalink: "/faq/object-oriented-programming/design-patterns/state/"
 ---

-## Intent

 Allow an object to alter its behavior when its internal state changes.
 The object will appear to change its class.
 An object-oriented state machine wrapper + polymorphic wrappee + collaboration

 ## Problem

 A monolithic object's behavior is a function of its state, and it must change its behavior at run-time depending on that state.
-Or, an application is characterixed by large and numerous case statements that vector flow of control based on the state of the application.
+Or, an application is characterized by large and numerous case statements that vector flow of control based on the state of the application.

 ## Discussion